GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Evaluation methodology

 \subsection{Input data}

 We perform pairwise alignments between all reads in simulated datasets.
 To cover different use cases in bioinformatics, we generate datasets with reads of uniform (fixed) length and reads of variable length.
-We use fixed-length reads to emulate alignments from uniform technologies like Illumina in scenarios such as OLC-based assembly, and variable-length reads to reflect two key use cases: 1) mapping reads against specific sequences, such as marker genes, and 2) performing alignments in homology studies, variant analysis, and other genomic investigations.
+We use fixed-length reads to emulate alignments from uniform technologies like Illumina in scenarios such as OLC-based assembly with read lengths up to 1000\,bp, and variable-length reads to reflect two key use cases: 1) mapping reads against specific sequences, such as marker genes, and 2) performing alignments in homology studies, variant analysis, and other genomic investigations.